 - Kids need to be able to experiment and tinker without worrying about failing.
 Classrooms should become as much a ‘fail safely’ experience as the iPad is.
 Truly, this is the only way we can get them to become the innovative, creative thinkers we want them to be.
 They need to have the freedom to go out on a limb and saw off the branch, without worrying about hitting the ground.
 We need to trust the process and know that they will eventually discover the ‘rigor’ the present system holds so dear.
 It is important that students learn to formalize knowledge, but not before they’ve wrung it dry of any potential new ideas that may have been hiding inside it.
 You do this when you learn how to use an iPad app (especially when you pay good money for it) why can’t kids do the same when they learn?

 Yes, you do get those who have an ‘anger reaction’ to the iPad and set it aside as an elaborate device they only use to check email, surf the net and play Angry Birds with.
 Similarly, you will get students (and perhaps parents) who have the same reaction once you introduce ipedagogy into your lessons.
 But these are by far the minority, and they should be brought gently into the fold.
 They should not, however, be allowed to coerce teachers into providing the manual up-front.
 No matter how tempting it may be to teach the facts and then let them play, it simply makes more sense pedagogically to use ipedagogy.

-Switch it on, play, customise, tinker, collaborate, personalise and learn!
+Switch it on, play, customize, tinker, collaborate, personalize and learn!